For self help advice and information, visit the NHS Inform website: www.nhsinform.scot

-Medical problems are still dealt with by GPs, nurses and other staff at the practice, and most medical services that were paused are now restarting, though some non-urgent procedures remain on hold until we can restart them safely.
+Medical problems are still dealt with by GPs, nurses and other staff at the practice, and we have restarted most additional services (minor surgery, coils and implants and Chronic Disease Reviews)

-However although we are moving into a phased recovery across the country, this does not and cannot mean a return to ‘normal’.
-Just as the supermarket, the coffee shop and the office is a very different place, so too is the GP surgery.
+However although we are moving into a phased recovery across the country, this does not and cannot mean a return to ‘normal’ as we continue to work under current guidelines for the Healthcare sector.

-Contact time will be kept to a minimum for everyone’s safety but despite this each appointment needs to be longer to allow for staff to change their PPE and for extra cleaning between patients.
+Contact time will be kept to a minimum for everyone’s safety and each appointment needs to be longer to allow for staff to change their PPE and for extra cleaning between patients.
 Access to and flow through GP practice buildings will be controlled, and waiting rooms will seem very different.

 All of these things mean that GP surgeries will seem very different to before, and the way GP services are delivered will stay changed for a very long time to come.